 An implementation report is prepared by PRWC which presents data collected, conclusions made, successes, failures, and recommendations for the following year's PRWC workplan.
-The 2012 Implementation Report for 2010 and 2011 data may be viewed in Appendix G.
+The 2018 Implementation Report for the 2017 water year may be viewed in Appendix G.

 Chapter 10 Resources